The Kpawumo Children’s Home & Primary School

 were founded by and are supported by the local village community, aim of the project is to provide children with a good education and if necessary give them a place to stay and provide healthcare needs.

-The local social worker Issah Dawuda started the Children’s Home when he gave orphans a place to stay in his own home, which has now developed into the Children’s Home giving 12 children a home, two of those are disabled.
+The local social worker Issah Dawuda started the Children’s Home when he gave orphans a place to stay in his own home, which has now developed into the Children’s Home giving 8 to 12 children a home, two of those are disabled.

 To give these children a proper education the community opened the Kpawumo Primary School.
 In Ghana school is generally free up to class 6, this however does not include school uniforms, teaching materials, transport and other basic needs, all this has to be paid by the parents, often not possible for parents and families from a basic rural background.